A woman seated on a bed, gently placing her hands on her stomach

 Moreover, there are some specific tips that can help keep alcohol-related stomach troubles at bay:

-1. Avoid consuming alcohol on an empty stomach.
-This is a common habit among people, often due to a misconception that food will "slow down" the effects of alcohol.
-In reality, when we drink alcohol on an empty stomach, our body absorbs the alcohol faster, leading to higher blood alcohol levels and causing irritation in our stomach lining.
-Our stomachs were never designed to handle alcohol alone.
-They are used to a complex mix of nutrients — carbs, proteins, and fats — which help protect our stomach lining.
-The next time we think about grabbing a drink, it may be better to pair it with some food to ease the burden on our stomachs.
+• Avoid consuming alcohol on an empty stomach.
+It’s a misconception that food will "slow down" the effects of alcohol.
+Actually, that’s a good thing.
+In reality, drinking alcohol on an empty stomach irritates our stomach lining.
+Our stomach was never designed to handle alcohol alone.
+It thrives on a complex mix of nutrients — carbs, proteins, and fats — which help protect and nourish it.
+The next time you think about grabbing a drink, it may be better to pair it with some food to ease the burden on your stomach.

 Ultimately, our bodies are incredible machines that work constantly to keep us healthy.
 Sometimes, the discomfort we experience is a signal that we need to make better choices.